JunZhangNPO/Academia/Communication/Presentation/Slides.md

   brain's pre-attentive visual processing

   ChatGPT can help you transfer regression tabels into figures

+  Use fewer words